 AP Calculus AB is equivalent to a first semester college calculus course devoted to topics in differential and integral calculus.
 The AP course covers topics in these areas, including concepts and skills of limits, derivatives, definite integrals, and the Fundamental Theorem of Calculus.
 The course teaches students to approach calculus concepts and problems when they are represented graphically, numerically, analytically, and verbally, and to make connections amongst these representations.
 Students learn how to use technology to help solve problems, experiment, interpret results, and support conclusions.

-AP Calculus BC (Prerequisite: Precalculus or DP Mathematics HL; AASL + teacher rec) - 1.0 MATH credit
+AP Calculus BC - 1.0 MATH credit